 - Outlook Junk Filtering

-Most Outlook clients have a built-in filtering mechanism that might mistakenly move legitimate messages to the Junk folder, this is why we recommend to have it off.
+Most Outlook clients have a built-in filtering mechanism that might mistakenly move legitimate messages to the Junk folder, this is why we recommend having it turned off.
 To turn it off:

 Outlook 2011 for Mac: Home > Junk > Junk Email Protection > Level > set to None.